ibm-cloud-docs/power-iaas/use-case-dev.md

 * Requires a remote environment to test updates
 * Temporary need for system resource resources (consumption model)
-* Evaluate, plan and test next-generation hardware or operating system (OS) versions
+* Evaluate, plan, and test next-generation hardware or operating system (OS) versions

 ## Examples
 {: #use-case-dev-examples}

 * An initial step in the *Hybrid Cloud Journey*
-* Testing complicated or large architecture changes without the need to procure the capital (for example, evaluating scale-up E980 deployment if clients’ needs grow beyond scale out image limits)
+* Testing complicated or large architecture changes without the need to procure the capital (for example, evaluating a scale-up E980 deployment if clients’ needs grow beyond scale-out image limits)
 * Looking for a temporary and isolated infrastructure for application testing
 * Wants to test hardware before a refresh